luispuerto/luispuerto-net/_drafts/my-other-personality-trails.md

 [^1]: I don't consider myself specially qualified to lead.
-I really like to learn about it and I think that most people have the wrong concept of leadership —the commanding one— while it's a really complex position.
+I really like to learn about it and I think that most people have the wrong concept of leadership —the commanding one— while leading is really complex position more to do with helping to find your own way and perhaps pointing the direction —but this can easily be confuse with forcing to go in that direction.